CEO at Relevant

 • Natural Language Processing (NLP): AI models can utilize NLP to scrutinize customer communications, such as emails or chat messages, for signs of fraud.
 For instance, if customers update their account details and request a password reset shortly after, the AI system may recognize this pattern as a potential fraud risk.

-Real-life examples of AI in cybersecurity: American Express was an early developer of artificial intelligence expert systems for fraud detection.
+Real-life examples of AI in cybersecurity: American Express early started AI software development of expert systems for fraud detection.
 It utilizes AI to analyze customer transactions in real-time and identify suspicious activity such as unusual spending patterns, location inconsistencies, and known fraudulent activities.
 This helps block fraudulent transactions and protect customers from financial losses.

 Network Security